When should you visit Paris?

 Visiting Paris in the Winter (December, January, February)

 Paris winters are actually quite beautiful, and the weather is milder than you might expect.
+(If, like me, you live somewhere like the New England region of the U.S. that gets quite cold, you may find Paris winters almost balmy.)
 It can be somewhat gray and damp at times, but punctuated by brilliant days (or hours) of bright sunshine.

-Snow does occasionally coat the city - a magical event to celebrate, especially because it looks lovely and then quickly melts.
+Snow does occasionally frost the city - a magical event to celebrate, especially because it looks lovely and then quickly melts.

 Are these months the "best" time to visit Paris?
 No - if "best" means the warmer, possibly sunnier months - April through October - when most tourists like to visit.